as821/STM32-RTOS/README.md

 TODO:
 * Add a check for saving FPU state in the context switch assembly code
-* Add an "isb" command when exiting ISRs so pipline is flushed before execution leaves the function
 * Use a different data structure/algorithm for the priority scheduler to speed up context switches.